swyxio/ai-notes/README.md

 ## People

+> *Unknown to many people, a growing amount of alpha is now outside of Arxiv, sources include but are not limited to: https://github.com/trending, HN, that niche Discord server, anime profile picture anons on X, reddit *- [K](https://twitter.com/karpathy/status/1733968385472704548)

 This list will be out of date but will get you started.
 My live list of people to follow is at: https://twitter.com/i/lists/1585430245762441216

 - Researchers/Developers